Accession Record

 • From the drop-down menu, click Accessions.

-NOTE: AS only requires 3 fields to create an accession record: Title, Identifier, and Accession Date.
-However, these fields are not enough to create a good accession record and it’s important to include more information.
+NOTE: ArchivesSpace requires only 3 fields to create an accession record: Title, Identifier, and Accession Date.
+However, it’s important to add as much information as you can.
 You can save a record at any point.
-You can leave and come back to a record but be sure to click save.
-The save button is at the top of the record.
+You can leave and come back to a record, but be sure to click the blue save button at the top of the record or at the bottom of the left-hand menu.

 Basic Information Fields